Leonard Baskin

 Portrait of Peter Breughel (9/50), c.1960

-Original etching, black and white, signed in pencil
+Original etching, signed in pencil

 17.50 x 17.50 in